British/American duo ‘A Different Thread’ deliver an intoxicating blend of Beatlesque Folk Rock meets Gillian Welch Dark Country.

-It’s not every day you meet someone in the street and decide to tour the world with them but A Different Thread has done just that.
-Robert Jackson from Staffordshire, England and Alicia Best from North Carolina, USA first sang together while busking in Galway, Ireland.
-They didn’t know each other’s names all they knew was that their voices fit together like missing pieces of the same puzzle.
-Their chance meeting sparked a musical journey across the UK, Europe, US and even down to Guatemala and back; living on the road and cultivating their own blend of country, folk and blues, or as they call it: British-Americana.
+It’s not every day you meet someone in the street and decide to tour the world with them, yet, ‘A Different Thread’ has done just that.
+Traveling songwriters; Robert Jackson (Lichfield, England) and Alicia Best (Durham, North Carolina, USA) first sang together in 2016 while busking in the streets of Galway, Ireland.
+Inspired by the songs that have criss-crossed the Atlantic over the generations in true folk fashion, they joined forces and went full throttle on a tour that spans across the UK, Europe and the US (and even down to Guatemala and back); living on the road, penning new songs and cultivating their own unique blend of folk, country and blues, or as they call it: British-Americana.

 Their “Beautifully evocative harmonies” (American roots UK) harken back to ages past (which is no surprise, given that Rhiannon Giddens taught Alicia her first murder ballad in 2003) and give a nod to old country stars of the 50’s and 60’s as well as the folk revival movement of the 70’s.
 Echoes of The Everly Brothers, Johnny Cash and June Carter, Bert Jansch, Neil Young, Bob Dylan and the Beatles can be heard in their work as well as more contemporary artists such as The Wood Brothers, Arcade Fire, Fleet Foxes, The Cranberries, Alison Krauss and Willy Mason.